cruel-32/gulp-filemap-generator/README.md

         noDir : 'etc',
-        untitle : '-', //When the title can not be found in the meta information unknown : '-', //When the author can not be found in the meta information noDescription : '-' //When the description can not be found in the meta information division : 'html' //Subfolders for app options.
+        untitle : '-', //When the title can not be found in the meta information unknown : '-', //When the author can not be found in the meta information noDescription : '-', //When the description can not be found in the meta information division : 'html', //Subfolders for app options.
                           //Template modifications are required.
-I'll explain it further below.
+I'll explain it further below. stream : false //Only map.html files can be steamed || true : All files can be streamd }))
-    }))
 ```